 The Young Family Athletic Center is a new approximate 122,000 square foot facility built on a 12-acre site on the north side of Norman, OK.
 The Young Family Athletic Center furthers the citizen-initiated Norman Forward mission to fund and create quality of life projects for the community.
-This center was impart made possible by a generous $4 million donation from the Young Family Foundation.
+This center was impart made possible by a generous $4 million donation from the Trae Young Family Foundation.

 Young Family Athletic Center Features

-The aquatic portion of the building will feature two pools: an 8-lane 25-meter competition pool with adequate spectator seating and a 4-lane 25-meter pool used as a warm-up pool during swim competitions.
+The aquatic portion of the building will feature two pools: an 8-lane 25-yard competition pool with adequate spectator seating and a 4-lane 25-meter pool used as a warm-up pool during swim competitions.
 Men's and Women's Locker Rooms are located adjacent to the pools.
 When the pools are not being used for competitions, the citizens of Norman will have access to the pool for general use and swimming.

 The Multi-Sport Gymnasium portion of the building, when completed, will each house eight basketball courts with 12 volleyball courts, which overlay the basketball courts.
 The regulation-size basketball court overlay two basketball courts and runs in the opposite direction.